JP Morgan, Dublin

 Contact us and see how we can work together

 Donal is Chief Operating Officer (COO) for Ireland and all business sectors in Europe.
-He is also MD for Ireland East and has held numerous positions since re-joining the company in 2002 following an eight-year period working in the construction industry in New York.
+He has held numerous positions since re-joining the company in 2002 following an eight-year period working in the construction industry in New York.
 Prior to that he worked as a graduate engineer with Sisk, having joined the company in 1990.

 Chief Operating Officer (COO) Construction Services and Group Commercial Director